 FIG. 9.
-Impact of the precision of training data and of the neural network on the short term quantified by the time $\tau{\rm lim}$ above which the prediction departs by more than 5% from the quadruple precision trajectory: (a) ESN, (b) LSTM and (c) TCN.
-Data and network double precision (filled square), data simple precision and network double precision (filled disk), data double precision and network simple precision (empty square), data and network simple precision (circle).
-Time step is dt = 0.02 note however that neural networks techniques are still new and far from optimized compared to integration methods.
-In addition, the neural network techniques do not need the equations and do not depend on approximation which can have been used to construct them.
+Impact of the precision of training data and of the neural network on the short term quantified by the time τ{lim} above which the prediction departs by more than 5% from the quadruple precision trajectory for the Lorenz system (1), for different sampling times.
+Data and network double precision (filled square), data single precision and network double precision (filled disk), data double precision and network single precision (empty square), and data and network single precision (circle).
+Time step is (a) dt = 0.01 and (b) dt = 0.04.
+Each point is an average over 100 simulations with randomly selected initial positions, and error bars correspond to the standard deviation.